Jimike110/alx_html_css/headphones/README.md

 # Headphones Website

-This project is part of my ALX Intro to SE curriculum, where I've implemented a fully functional web page called "Headphones" using only HTML and CSS, without relying on external libraries or frameworks.
+This "Implement a Web Design from Scratch" project is part of my ALX Intro to SE curriculum, where I've implemented a fully functional web page called "Headphones" using only HTML and CSS, without relying on external libraries or frameworks.
 The goal of this project is to implement a web page that replicates the [design provided in Figma](https://www.figma.com/file/TwFqqWGYvNYvxZxhdWXv4H/Holberton-School---Headphone-company), showcasing my HTML, CSS, accessibility, and responsive design skills.

 ![Headphones Website Preview](assets/images/project-cover.gif)